How to Lucid Dream – All you need to know to get started lucid dreaming tonight!

 The Benefits and Negatives of Lucid Dreaming

 The benefits of being able to lucid dream are truly endless based on the belief system of the person and their culture.
-Some persons believe that through lucid dreaming you can travel to other worlds or become enlightened much like the Buddhist culture believes Siddhārtha Gautama did in his meditational practice.
-Other lucid dreamers take the more western approach of believing that lucid dreamers have the ability to communicate with the subconsciousness.
+Some believe that through lucid dreaming you can travel to other worlds or become enlightened much like the Buddhist culture believes Siddhārtha Gautama did in his meditational practice.
+Other lucid dreamers take the more western approach of believing that lucid dreamers have the ability to communicate with the subconsciousness helping with improving on ailments such as depression, PTSD and more.
+Whatever your belief systems are, there is great utility in lucid dreaming and some of the negatives and benefits are listed below.

 The Tibetan Buddhist practice in dream yoga has only one purpose, to become enlightened and end suffering.
 The Buddhist believe that life is based on a cycle of death and rebirth and that in order to end the never-ending cycle one must understand that the true reality of consciousness is based on dualisms and a type of psychological drape that covers up what true reality is (Wangyal, Wangyal, & Dahlby, 1998).
 It takes years of study into the philosophical beliefs of the Buddhist to really understand what their true beliefs are to give them full justice, however; lucid dreaming in the Tibetan culture is one way of ending this rebirth cycle (Wangyal, Wangyal, & Dahlby, 1998).
 In order to do this one must realize that the dream world is made up of pure images produced by the subconsciousness or what they call the awareness (Wangyal, Wangyal, & Dahlby, 1998).
 Once the dreamer realizes that the dream world is an illusion then they can experience true awareness dreams called white light dreams.
 These white light dreams ultimately lead to the understanding of reality and enlightenment (Wangyal, Wangyal, & Dahlby, 1998).